 What were the Russian rules for Virtual Private Networks?

 In 2017, Russia took out some new rules for Virtual Private Networks.
-These rules demanded VPNs to block all websites that the Russian government blacklists.
-In 2019, Russia actually imposed regulations on VPNs to prevent users from access geo-blocked content.
+These rules demanded VPNs block all websites that the Russian government blacklists.
+In 2019, Russia actually imposed regulations on VPNs to prevent users from accessing geo-blocked content.

 Providing complete internet freedom is a VPN’s motto.
-With this demand of Russian media watchdog, Roskomnadzor threw Russian VPN users off-guard and had made them highly disappointed.
+With this demand from the Russian media watchdog, Roskomnadzor threw Russian VPN users off-guard and had made them highly disappointed.
 This was when most premium VPN providers, including ExpressVPN, decided to shut down their Russian servers.